dacostapiece/callhome/README.md

 4) Clean code
 5) Iterate loop only on associated components IDs - VPN Checks VPNs Incidents related, SSH  Checks SSH Incidents related, and so on.
 6) Improve SSH habdling in SSH External Server - handle stale processes
-7) Create a Install script
+7) Create an Install script

 The idea is to called these scripts after a device connects to VPN Server to advertises its tun interface IP address over email.